Clinical Lab Test Results

-Incorporate clinical lab-test results into Certified EHR Technology (CEHRT) as structured data
+Incorporate clinical lab test results into EHR as structured data.

-More than 55 percent of all clinical lab tests results ordered by the EP during the EHR reporting period whose results are either in a positive/negative or numerical format are incorporated in CEHRT as structured data
+More than 40 percent of all clinical lab test results ordered by the eligible professional during the EHR reporting period whose results are either in a positive/negative or numerical format are incorporated in certified EHR technology as structured data.

 Incomplete or misplaced test results make efficient, safe, and effective clinical decision-making difficult.
 Having lab and test results in the patient’s record allows for ease of access and reference when and where it is needed.
 The availability of structured lab results within the EHR contributes to office efficiencies while also assisting providers in the ability to make real time decisions about the patient’s care.

-The following resources are available to help you meet the Clinical Lab-Test Results meaningful use core measure:
+The following resource is available to help you meet the Clinical Lab Test Results meaningful use menu measure:

-- EHR Meaningful Use Stage 2 Specification Sheet for Eligible Professionals – Clinical Lab-Test Results
+- EHR Meaningful Use Specification Sheet for Eligible Professionals - Clinical Lab Test Results [PDF - 121k]